 Studies Overview

-SCC involves a large cohort of students from over 15 high schools representing diverse socioeconomic backgrounds and geographical locations.
+SCC involves a large cohort of students from over 25 high schools representing diverse socioeconomic backgrounds and geographical locations.
 A sample of over 9,000 students from different age groups and grade levels has been followed through multiple waves of data collection, some through young adulthood.
-We have completed over 21 waves of data collection so far, with each wave spanning approximately 6 months.
+We have completed over 25 waves of data collection so far, with each wave spanning approximately 6 months.
 The multi-year approach allows researchers to observe trends, changes, and developmental trajectories over an extended period of time, offering nuanced and reliable insights into the behaviors that impact adolescent and young adult health.

 SoCal Cohorts Population Data Sources

 The USC EPIC Study is a 4-year, longitudinal research study.
 The study provides timely information on the causes and consequences of modern health issues facing teens.
-EPIC surveys the class of 2027 throughout high school and collects data on teen’s attitudes and behaviors related to nicotine, cannabis, and other drug use as well as explores how mental stressors, social media, and life events impact health.
+EPIC surveys the Class of 2027 throughout high school and collects data on teen’s attitudes and behaviors related to nicotine, cannabis, and other drug use as well as explores how mental stressors, social media, and life events impact health.

 The study surveys youth from 11 schools across the Southern California region and provides current information on the biggest health issues facing teens.